Slough Children First

 Checks

-The safety and security of our children is Slough Children First’s top priority and, by law, we have to undertake rigorous checks on all people in the household.
+The safety and security of our children is Foster With Slough’s top priority and, by law, we have to undertake rigorous checks on all people in the household.
 Early on in the process we will carry out Disclosure and Barring Service checks (DBS) and Local Authority checks.

 Child health and education checks will be carried out on any children in the household and we will also ask you to provide employment, medical and personal references.